 Dialectical Behavior Therapy (DBT)

-Originally created for borderline personality disorder, DBT is now used for addiction, mood disorders, and trauma.
-It combines mindfulness and CBT techniques to build emotional resilience.
+Originally for borderline personality disorder, DBT now treats mood disorders, addiction, and trauma by combining mindfulness with CBT techniques.

 Techniques: